Gender and Sexuality Studies (GENS)

 (GLOBAL PLURALISM, VITAL PAST)

-GENS 322 GENDER AND SOCIAL HISTORY OF EAST ASIA (ALSO LISTED AS HIST 322) (4 credits)
+GENS 322 GENDER AND SOCIAL HISTORY OF EAST ASIA (4 credits)

 Prerequisites: Sophomore standing or above.